Ottó Herman: Legacy

 Herman was the author of an enormous quantity of valuable scientific works, totaling 5940 pages.
 He published 14 books as well as 1140 articles and lectures.
 He identified 36 new spider species.
 Today, many schools and institutions bear his name, including one of the largest high schools in Miskolc, the Ottó Herman Gimnázium.
 In 1953, the museum of Borsod-Miskolc chose Ottó Herman Museum as its name.
 In 1960, the Hungarian Post issued a commemorative stamp in honour of the 125th anniversary of the birth of Ottó Herman; the stamp was designed by graphic artists József Vertel and László Kékesi.
 The Ottó Herman Medal was created in 1962 to recognize Hungarian karst and cave explorers.
 In 1915, the Herman Ottó cave west of Miskolc was named in tribute to the polymath scientist.
 A lake bearing his name forms part of the Orfű lake system in Baranya county.
 The Plant Protection Research Institute of the Academy is located in a street named after him in Budapest's II. district.

 A species of lace bug, Lasiacantha hermani (Vásárhelyi, 1977) bears his name.

 His former home built in 1890 in Lillafüred, which he called "Pele-house", was a tourist hut bearing his name, and is now known as Ottó Herman Memorial House.
 It is now the home of two permanent exhibitions presenting the scientist's life, as well as the wildlife of the Bükk Mountains.
 In accordance with Herman's will, his remains were moved from Budapest to Miskolc in 1965 and placed in the Hámori cemetery.
 His tomb is marked by Miklós Varga's sculpture.
 In remembrance of his accomplishment, the Ottó Herman National Biology competition is held biannually in Hungary.
 The City Council of Miskolc has created the Ottó Herman Scientific Award, which is presented annually as part of a celebrations of the City of Miskolc.
 The first honoree in 2001 was museum curator Lászlo Kárpáti.
 The year 2014 marked the 100th anniversary of Herman's death; the National Environment Institute organized Herman Otto Commemorative Year at the national level, to honour the scientist and his work.
 As part of the anniversary celebration, the City Council of Miskolc posthumously awarded honorary citizenship to Herman.

+Herman's nephew Jenő Vadas established forestry research in Hungary.

 Starting December 2014, Duna Television broadcast a four-part documentary about the life of the scientist, entitled Ottó Herman, the Last Hungarian Polymath.